jfuginay/grammarly/README.md

     <strong>Your AI-Powered Writing Companion</strong>
   </p>
   <p>
-    Welcome to Grammarly-EST, where <strong>EST</strong> stands for <strong>Engie Suggestion Technology</strong>.
+    Welcome to Grammarly-EST, powered by <strong>Engie Suggestion Technology (EST)</strong>.
+"Engie" is your AI companion that understands context and suggests smarter improvements in real time.
 This isn't just a grammar checker; it's an intelligent writing partner designed to enhance your writing process, understand your context, and help you produce your best work.
   </p>
 </div>